alephium/www/src/content/news/gate-io-ama-with-alephium-67b50d179d72/index.md

 > Medium :_ [https://medium.com/@alephium](https://medium.com/@alephium)_
 > Github:_ [https://github.com/alephium](https://github.com/alephium)

-> _For revenues, we started a community reward program in December 2021 you can read more about it here:_ [https://medium.com/@alephium/introducing-community-rewards-f4638bbf14bf](/news/post/introducing-community-rewards-f4638bbf14bf) _We are also looking into giving grants to interesting dApps projects.
+> _For revenues, we started a community reward program in December 2021 you can read more about it [here](/news/post/introducing-community-rewards-f4638bbf14bf). _We are also looking into giving grants to interesting dApps projects.
 Of course, mining will also bring you reward._

 **Q: PomPayPi**